 Welcome!

 1 The way I think, process, respond, and sometimes behave, can be divergent from the norm.
-Decades into recovery, fully functional and living a rich and fulfilling life, I still struggle with anxiety and have intrusive thoughts that I have learned to live with, but that will probably never go away.
+Decades into recovery, fully functional and living a rich and fulfilling life, I still struggle with anxiety, confusion and intrusive thoughts that I have learned to live with, but will probably never go away.
 There exists within my psyche a community of sub-personalities, some of which once manifested as tormenting voices, and can still shout me down in times of stress.
 These can become unruly if I don’t consciously and consistently manage them.

 Would you like to know more about my story and lived experience?